+A Courts-Martial is very different from a civilian trial.
+The “military” language of the military court room makes it difficult for many attorneys to understand.
 A court-martial is a special type of trial for members of the military as well as for others who have committed a crime covered under military law.
 If you are a member of the military and have been accused of or are currently under investigation for any type of crime, it is important that you talk to an experienced military lawyer immediately – one who can protect your rights and represent you at your court-martial.

 Court-martial proceedings are very different from civilian criminal court proceedings.
 Probably the most notable difference is that a unanimous vote by the jurors is not needed to come to a guilty verdict (unless the penalty is the death sentence.)
 Other differences and rights of the accused include: